 ~ German philosopher

-himself able to do in order to become acceptable to God is mere superstition
+man thinks himself able to do in order to become acceptable to God is mere

-to be a subject of ridicule.
-If they indulge in absurdities, they are to
+to its devotees to be a subject of ridicule.
+If they indulge in absurdities,

 Sir Bernard Katz ~ Nobel winning